Want To Invest In Ripple? Here’s What You Need to Know

 From there, the price kept fluctuating until 2018, when it attained the all-time high of $3.84 on January 4th.
 At this time, XRP began to get the attention of crypto enthusiasts and got some media coverage that helped put it in the limelight.

-However, in 2019 and 2020, the price plummeted again and is now selling below the $1 mark.
+However, in 2019 and 2020, the price plummeted again and was selling below the $1 mark.
+XRP started 2021 below $1 but then jumped to $1.8 in April.
+Currently is trading at around $1.1.
 Experts attribute XRP's price fluctuation to the fact that the original developers and other shareholders sell their holdings to the market regularly.
 This has left many investors wondering if XRP is still worth investing in and whether the price will rise again.

-To answer that, let's look at some of the price predictions, then later look at whether the coin is still worth investing in, in 2021.
+To answer that, let's look at some of the price predictions, then later look at whether the coin is still worth investing in.

 Ripple Price Predictions in 2021- Will the Value of XRP Rise?